MileHacker Logo

 • Lounge Bars: The Lungomare also has elegant cocktail bars with a more elegant atmosphere and sea views.
 These areas work well for evening strolls and drinks.

-• Passeggiata: The traditional Italian evening stroll along the Lungomare is a popular local pastime for both locals and visitors.
+• Passeggiata: The traditional Italian evening stroll along the Lungomare is a favored local pastime for both residents and tourists.

 Late-Night Entertainment